-This post originally appeared on the America Forward blog and is authored by Nicole Truhe, Government Affairs Director, America Forward.
+This post originally appeared on the America Forward blog and is co-authored by Nicole Truhe, Government Affairs Director, America Forward.
 Third Sector Capital Partners is a proud member of the America Forward coalition.

 Every day social innovators and social innovation organizations across the country are measurably impacting communities and individuals.
 This Practice to Policy blog series lifts up the voices of the more than 70 organizations that make up the America Forward Coalition and our broader social innovation network by highlighting their outcomes-based solutions to our country’s most pressing social problems and why

 In October 2017, the Children’s Services Council of Broward County, Florida (CSC Broward) was selected to participate in Empowering Families, Third Sector’s national cohort of communities working to improve outcomes for children and families.
 This cohort is supported by a 2016 Social Innovation Fund (SIF) grant*.
 Through this cohort, Third Sector, along with Actionable Intelligence for Social Policy (AISP), will provide sites with two years of technical assistance (TA) to develop both Integrated Data Systems (IDS) and an outcomes-oriented contracting approach.

 At Third Sector, we primarily work with state and local